 Sailing Into the Winter Solstice is the annual light display at the beautiful Carroll Creek Park in Frederick, Maryland, which takes place from late November to early February.
 Every day, seven amazing lighted boats sail across Carroll Creek Linear Park.
 It is a joyous and magical light parade that will get you into the holiday spirit.
 All the proceeds from the display go to local charities.

-Garden of Lights at Brookside Gardens, Wheaton (November–December, dates TBA)
+Garden of Lights at Brookside Gardens, Wheaton (November–December, canceled for 2020)

-Gaithersburg Winter Lights Festival, Seneca Creek State Park (November–December, dates TBA)
+Gaithersburg Winter Lights Festival, Seneca Creek State Park (November 27–December 31, 2020)

 Winter Lights Festival at Seneca Creek State Park in Gaithersburg offers a spectacularly colorful display, a favorite of Maryland families for over twenty years.
-Every night from late November through December 31, (December 25 excluded), the park turns into a winter wonderland.
-Enjoy a three and a half-mile (5-km) drive through the magical forest featuring more than 450 illuminated displays and beautifully lit trees.
+From late November through December 31 (December 25 excluded), the park turns into a winter wonderland every night.
+Enjoy a three, and a half-mile (5-km) drive through the magical forest featuring more than 450 illuminated displays and beautifully lit trees.

 Every winter, Watkins Regional Park in Upper Marlboro, MD, invites visitors to see the magical drive-through holiday light show with over two and a half million twinkling lights.
 Winter Festival of Lights features many new displays such as a huge 54-ft (16-m) LED musical tree.
 Dazzling holiday extravaganza is sponsored by The Department of Parks and Recreation and is one of the most affordable light festivals in the area.
 Other attractions in the park include the Chesapeake Carousel, Old Maryland Farm, the miniature train, and Watkins Nature Trail.